-Note: In the illustrations, lightning bolts are used to designate the assisting (boosting) battery.
+Note: In the illustration, the vehicle on the bottom is used to designate the assisting (boosting) battery.

-2. Connect the other end of the positive (+) cable to the positive (+) terminal of the assisting battery.

-3. Connect the negative (-) cable to the negative (-) terminal of the assisting battery.
+- 1. Connect the positive (+) jumper cable to the positive (+) terminal of the discharged battery. - 2.
+Connect the other end of the positive (+) cable to the positive (+) terminal of the assisting battery. - 3.
+Connect the negative (-) cable to the negative (-) terminal of the assisting battery. - 4.
+Make the final connection of the negative (-) cable to an exposed metal part of the stalled vehicle's engine, away from the battery and the carburetor/fuel injection system.

-4. Make the final connection of the negative (-) cable to an exposed metal part of the stalled vehicle's engine, away from the battery and the carburetor/fuel injection system.
-Do not use fuel lines, engine rocker covers or the intake manifold as grounding points.
+Note: Do not attach the negative (-) cable to fuel lines, engine rocker covers, the intake manifold or electrical components as grounding points.

-Do not connect the end of the second cable to the negative (-) terminal of the battery to be jumped.
+WARNING: Do not connect the end of the second cable to the negative (-) terminal of the battery to be jumped.
 A spark may cause an explosion of the gases that surround the battery.

-5. Ensure that the cables are clear of fan blades, belts, moving parts of both engines, or any fuel delivery system parts.
+Ensure that the cables are clear of fan blades, belts, moving parts of both engines, or any fuel delivery system parts.